 Heidelberg Castle in Heidelberg near Frankfurt

+Among your things to do, visiting the Heidelberg Castle should be at the top.
 Despite being in ruins, Heidelberg castle remains one of the most important Renaissance structures in the Northern Alps, with high quality interior décor maintained.
 The original four-storey building is home to living areas, an audience room, the Knights’ Hall and the Imperial Hall.
 One of the most exquisite and earliest palace buildings of the German Renaissance - the Ottheinrich Building - exhibits a massive collection including a sandstone fireplace, door jambs, colonnades, and magnificent sculptures.
 Heidelberg is within approximately 1 hour by bus or train from Frankfurt.
 The Castle is within walkable distance from the old town or city centre.
 From the backyard of the castle, there’s a breath-taking panoramic view of the little Heidelberg and the Neckar Valley.
 This is particularly beautiful during sunset, and you can revel in the views without any charge.
 The entrance fee is 7 EUR (roughly 8 USD) including the funicular railway fare, the great tun (a large wine barrel in the cellar), and the German Apothecary Museum.
 It’s also possible to stroll around the surroundings for free if you already visited the inner structure.

 Hohenzollern Castle in Hechingen near Stuttgart